jentsanblackbaud/API_Automation/README.md

 ResourceGroupName
 	- The name of the resource group that the APIM service is under InitialFilePath
-	- The path where the SOAP endpoint files are located Policies
+	- The path where the SOAP endpoint WSDL files are located Policies
 	- A string representation of the policies that will be changed in the API

 Change $configPath to the location the configuration file will be stored and change $fileName to the name of the configuration file.

+Note: the script currently does not allow the customization of endpoint names and Azure's APIM automatically uses the name of the service.
+Therefore, the script will  only import the endpoints correctly if there are not any endpoints in the APIM with the same name as the service it is using.

 ## Authors